EvanBalster/life_lock/README.md

 Copy `life_lock.h` into your include directory.

-**Option 1**:  For maximum safety, wrap the protected object in `life_locked<T>`.
+**Option 1**:  For greater safety, wrap the protected object in `life_locked<T>`.
 This type behaves similar to `std::optional`, additionally providing a `get_weak` method for utilizing smart pointers.
 The contained object is always destroyed *after* the Life Lock.

-**Option 2**:  For greater flexibility, an instance of the `life_lock` class can exist inside (or outside!) the object to be protected.
-In this case, the Life Lock should usually be destroyed before or early in the object's destructor.
-Incautious use can result in data races.
+**Option 2**:  For greater flexibility, instances of the `life_lock` class can exist inside (or outside!) the object to be protected.
+In this case, Life Locks should usually be destroyed early in the object's destructor, before any concurrently-accessed members are torn down.

 **Either way**...